mfb/vozmob/html/sites/all/themes/blueprint/README.txt

 --- FEATURES --------------------------------------------------------

-- uses Blueprint 0.8 CSS framework: http://www.blueprintcss.org/
+- uses Blueprint 0.8 (or greater) CSS framework: http://www.blueprintcss.org/
 - normalizes Drupal's CSS to be consistent
 - properly aggregates all blueprint CSS files into a single file when this setting is enabled
 - put scripts at bottom of page for nice performance gains, read more: http://developer.yahoo.com/performance/rules.html#js_bottom